abduseK/pello_world/README.md

 ### Objectives

 #### Most of the time, many students find it difficult to adapt to the curriculum though they have basic knowledge and understanding of it.

             - pello helps students to understand and grasp different concepts easly by providing them direct and exact materials
-            - to improve students result and their grade which is the greate differetiator when finding a job
+            - to improve students result and their grade, which is the greate differentiator during job application and finding process
             - to increase the interest and excitment of the students in the learning process
             - to support students hard working and effort
             - to produce qualified technology students who carries the future of Ethiopia

+It helps students by giving them important modules, lecturer notes and making them ready for the exams.

 #### Generally, Pello makes the learning process easy and efficient.

 ### Features

-Pello is designed mainly for Addis Ababa University Computer Science and Software Engineering students, which contains
+Pello is currently designed for Addis Ababa University Computer Science and Software Engineering students.
+Pello contains

-      - modules from all years
+      - modules from all years and semesters
       - project samples
       - assignment and exam papers
       - worksheets
+      - senior students experience and their road to success
       - additional technology related books

+The scope will be wide.
+We will try to expand the users and make it accessable to everone, who is the community of the growing technology.

 The resources will be provided for free until the the whole platform is completed.
 In the future, the platform will have:

       - paid tutorial videos
-      - paid excercise and worksheets
+      - paid excercises and worksheets
       - paid sample projects and project consult service
       - tutor services as needed

-It helps students by giving them important modules, lecturer notes and making them ready for the exams.
+##### Since communication is necessary to be successful, we will have a greate community sessions for experience sharing and communication.

 The modules are officially approved by the teachers and the departments.

 All resources that we use for the platform will be valid and legal.